pace-neutrons/Horace/documentation/adr/0018-update-release-notes-every-pr.md

 - Developers will be required to update the release notes document for every user-facing change.
-- Reviewers will arbitrate whether a pull request requires release notes.
+  Reviewers will also be responsible for ensuring release notes are created when required.
 - A comprehensive list of changes for each release is kept.
 - Merge conflicts may become common as the release notes file is updated often.